datalad/datalad/paper.md

  - name: Adina Wagner  # 98 commits, issues: opened 36 participated in 45
    orcid: 0000-0003-2917-3450
    affiliation: 2
-# - name: Joey Hess  # 0 commits, issues: opened 4 participated in 80
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: Jason Gors  # 60 commits, issues: opened 2 participated in 1
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are